Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ### Setting up the Linux Environment

 There are two ways of doing the challenge.
 The first option is by using TryHackMe's provided virtual machine which is called AttackBox, which is free for 1 hour a day.
-The second option is to use your own install of Linux, such as Kali Linux, and use the VPN provided by TryHackMe to connect to the challenge.
+The second option is to use your install of Linux, such as Kali Linux, and use the VPN provided by TryHackMe to connect to the challenge.

 ##### Accessing the AttackBox on TryHackMe